shobrook/openlimit/README.md

 # openlimit

-Rate limiter for the OpenAI API.
-Implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) an efficient variant of the leaky bucket pattern.
+Simple and efficient rate limiter for the OpenAI API.
+It can:

-`openlimit` can:

 - Handle both _request_ and _token_ limits
 - Precisely enforce rate limits with one line of code
 - Limit _synchronous_ and _asynchronous_ requests
 - Use Redis to track limits across multiple threads or processes

+`openlimit` implements the [generic cell rate algorithm,](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) a variant of the leaky bucket pattern.

 ## Installation

 You can install `openlimit` with pip: